akamai/cli-mfa/README.md

 ## Streaming Akamai MFA events to a SIEM

-Akamai MFA comes with a native Splunk App you can find on [SplunkBase](https://splunkbase.splunk.com/app/5490/).
+Akamai MFA comes with a native Splunk App for Splunk Enterprise you can find on [SplunkBase](https://splunkbase.splunk.com/app/5490/).

-If you are using a different SIEM, we are working on universal solution, please check out our [Unified Log Streamer (ULS)](https://github.com/akamai/uls) repository.
+If you are using a different Splunk edition or a different SIEM, check out our [Unified Log Streamer (ULS)](https://github.com/akamai/uls) repository.

 ## Support